hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group.html.markdown

     - `checkpoint_percentages` - (Optional) List of percentages for each checkpoint.
 Values must be unique and in ascending order.
 To replace all instances, the final number must be `100`.
     - `instance_warmup` - (Optional) Number of seconds until a newly launched instance is configured and ready to use.
 Default behavior is to use the Auto Scaling Group's health check grace period.
     - `min_healthy_percentage` - (Optional) Amount of capacity in the Auto Scaling group that must remain healthy during an instance refresh to allow the operation to continue, as a percentage of the desired capacity of the Auto Scaling group.
 Defaults to `90`.
+    - `max_healthy_percentage` - (Optional) Amount of capacity in the Auto Scaling group that can be healthy during an instance refresh to allow the operation to continue, as a percentage of the desired capacity of the Auto Scaling group.
+Defaults to `100`.
     - `skip_matching` - (Optional) Replace instances that already have your desired configuration.
 Defaults to `false`.
     - `auto_rollback` - (Optional) Automatically rollback if instance refresh fails.
 Defaults to `false`.
 This option may only be set to `true` when specifying a `launch_template` or `mixed_instances_policy`.
     - `scale_in_protected_instances` - (Optional) Behavior when encountering instances protected from scale in are found.
 Available behaviors are `Refresh`, `Ignore`, and `Wait`.
 Default is `Ignore`.